 Whenever master branch stays red long enough, this is what starts to happen to each failed test in it:

-- If test behaves like a random results generator, create a case for that.
+If test behaves like a random results generator, create a case for that.

-- Skip the test in master branch and put the case number as a reason.
+Skip the test in master branch and put the case number as a reason.

 Find out who created the test (git blame) and assign it back to the author.

 Pretty simple.
 And boring.
 I can automate that, but it’s not always clear who is the author of the test.
 After all, people resign, update each other’s tests, refactor and destroy git history on special occasions.
 I was thinking about doing something with machine learning to solve that, but it feels like an overkill.
 Creating a bot, on the other hand, who would ask me to double check when it’s uncertain, sounds more interesting and actually doable.
 Even if I’m never going to finish it.